isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <div id="QRcode"></div>

-#### 1. What are the accepted forms of digitally verifiable vaccination certificates?
+#### 1. What are the accepted forms of vaccination certificates?

-Please click the links below for more information on accepted digitally verifiable vaccination certificates.
+Please click the links below for more information on accepted vaccination certificates.
+If you have a proof of vaccination on one of the <a href="" target="_blank">accepted mobile applications</a>, you do not need to obtain a separate vaccination certificate.

 <p style="line-height:1.5; margin-top:10px; margin-bottom:0px; font-size:18px;"><b>Vaccination Certificates</b></p>